minprog/app-studio/50 Project/40 Week 3 - Model classes/10 Model Classes.md

 - `filter`: this method takes a string as input and filters the word list using this string.
 Because loading the dictionary takes quite a bit of time, this method should not destroy the base dictionary and thus allows it to be re-used.

-- `count`: this method returns the length of the filtered word list.
+- `count`: this method returns the length of the words remaining in the filtered list.

+- `result`: this method returns the single remaining word in the list.
+Obviously, this method can only be called if `count` returns the number `1`.

+- `reset`: to remove the filter and re-start with the original dictionary.

 The second is the `Game` class, which represents a single game.
 It should implement all relevant game rules and use a `Dictionary` instance to serve as the dictionary.
 It implements a 2-player game and should keep track of which player is currently up!